-Dr. Andrew Thomas came to Salem in 2007.
-He was born in Oregon, but mostly raised in the Rocky Mountains of Utah.
-When Dr. Thomas was a graduate student, he taught first-year German and a few history courses at Purdue University.
+Dr. Andrew L. Thomas came to Salem in 2007 following a ten-month stay as a doctoral research fellow at the Leibniz-Institute for European History in Mainz, Germany.
+He finished his doctorate from Purdue University the same year.
 The students and the historical ambiance of the college attracted Dr. Thomas to Salem College.
 Besides teaching upper-division courses in European history from ancient Greece to the present, he also teaches the world history survey courses.
 Dr. Thomas also teaches courses that are cross-listed with the health humanities major.

 Late medieval piety, Renaissance Humanism, Protestant and Catholic Reformations, Christian-Jewish-Muslim relations, Baroque Absolutism, and the early Enlightenment with a particular emphasis on Central Europe.
 He also has a secondary interest in the early modern transatlantic world.